 If you don’t have chopsticks, you can make some for this project by snipping the sharp edge off of 2 wooden barbecue skewers.

 When playtime is over, you can easily place the erasers and chopsticks in the container and snap the lid on the bento box for simple storage.
-This is an activity that can allow for hours of fun that you can get out, put away and take back out a few months later and kids will still be engaged.
+This is an activity that can provide hours of fun.
+You can take it out, put away, and take back out a few months later, and kids will still be engaged.

 If you like this sensory bin, make sure you check our BUG Sensory Bin!
 Instead of rice, we use noodles.
 It allows for a different experience.
 Get creative and have fun with your kids.